yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

 ### Running a 'Hello World' Job

-Now that you're familiar with basic commands by setting up and running a simple job on Wynton!
+Now that you're familiar with basic commands, let us set up and run a simple job!

 #### Step 1: Create a Script